lmb-embrapa/machado/docs/01-installation.md

 entry lists `machado.context_processors.machado_site` under `OPTIONS["context_processors"]`. machado used to append all of these for you.

-If you don't already configure email, add the console fallback so `EMAIL_BACKEND` is defined in development:
+machado's `login.html` links Django's built-in `password_reset` view.
+If your project never configures email, `EMAIL_BACKEND` falls back to Django's own default, the SMTP backend pointed at `localhost:25` — and a visitor who clicks "Forgot your password?" gets a `ConnectionRefusedError` there, which surfaces as an HTTP 500.
+Add the console fallback below so `EMAIL_BACKEND` is always defined; it is what turns that 500 into a success page (the email is merely printed to the console instead of sent) until you configure a real
+backend:

 ```python
 if env("EMAIL_URL", default=None):